wvanderp/awesome-dutch-osint/README.md

 This includes an overview map of Dutch airspace: <https://vfrchart.lvnl.nl/>

-Detailed maps of all airports in the Netherlands in the eAIP system: <https://en.lvnl.nl/information-for-airmen/publications-for-airmen> on this page, click on the AIP Link, and from there, on the left side in `Part 3 AERODROMES (AD)` you will find either `AD 2 AERODROMES` for airports or `AD 3 HELIPORTS` for heliports.
+Detailed maps of all airports in the Netherlands in the eAIP system: <https://en.lvnl.nl/information-for-airmen/publications-for-airmen>
+On this page, click on the AIP Link, and from there, on the left side in `Part 3 AERODROMES (AD)` you will find either `AD 2 AERODROMES` for airports or `AD 3 HELIPORTS` for heliports.

-Here you can find detailed information about the airport.
-Everything from contact information and airport facilities to detailed maps of the airport.
+Here you can find detailed information about the airport, including everything from contact information and airport facilities to detailed maps of the airport.
-With the charts located at `AD 2.24 <ICAO code> CHARTS RELATED TO AN AERODROME`, with the most interesting charts being
+The charts are located at `AD 2.24 <ICAO code> CHARTS RELATED TO AN AERODROME`, with the most interesting charts being

 * `Aerodrome chart` - an overview of the airport
 * `Aircraft parking/docking chart` - an overview of all the parking spaces at the airport